-Before the first use: Your shiny new gloves will be fresh out of the factory and you may want to freshen them up before use.
-We advise pre-washing your gloves gently in warm water (example: in the sink), without soap OR even better by using GloveGlu Wash & Prepare (shop HERE), and letting them dry naturally and away from strong sources of light or heat (see list of what “not to do” under washing instructions below)
+Your shiny new gloves will be fresh out of the factory and you may want to freshen them up before use.
+We advise pre-washing your gloves gently in warm water (example: in the sink), without soap OR even better by using GloveGlu Wash & Prepare (shop HERE), and letting them dry naturally and away from strong sources of light or heat (see list of what “not to do” under washing instructions below).

 As soon as possible after each use, wash your gloves in warm water (maximum of 86F / 30C) before drying naturally away from strong sources of heat.

 For a superior wash, use GloveGlu Wash & Prepare (shop HERE).

 Never, ever throw your goalkeeper gloves in a washing machine.
 Also, wash simply with your hands, without using scrubbers or other tools that may damage the surface of the gloves.
 We like to think of this wash routine as a healthy post-game ritual where you can think through the game and unwind.

 - On a radiator or in front of a large source of heat (e.g., fire)

 It’s important to realize that latex deterioration is inevitable, and you should not be alarmed if you see some wear-and-tear even after the first use.
 Latex is a very soft natural product and as such is subject to wear and abrasion over time.
 Any latex – no matter what brand, model or price point you choose- can begin to show forms of wear from the very first use: this is normal due to the physical properties which give latex the grip that you need.